 Skip the local sports bar's pool table and try playing shuffleboard instead.
 Royal Palms in Brooklyn is a guaranteed good time—and it's way more fun than the bowling alleys at Chelsea Piers.

 Strike Out at the Brooklyn Bowl

 If some old-school bowling is your thing, we get it.
 There's nothing quite as satisfying as the sound of pins falling down and the sweet taste of victory that goes with it.
 Get in the competitive spirit and take your date to Brooklyn Bowl for some live tunes, local brews, and delectable eats.

 See a Comedy Show

-Sure, comedy shows are a bit of a NYC cliché, but they're also really fun.
-And while it can be awkward on a first date to get grilled by the comedian onstage at the Comedy Cellar, your visit is sure to be a memory in the making
+Sure, comedy shows are a bit of an NYC cliché, but they're also really fun.
+And while it can be awkward on a first date to get grilled by the comedian on stage at the Comedy Cellar, your visit is sure to be a memory in the making

 Try a New Fitness Class